-Go als and Actions Priority Responsibility Resources Timeline Goal 6.17: Create guidelines for siting and design gn of new rer newable energy deve opment. ✓ Action 6.17.1: Provide specific siting and design standards in the East Montpelier Energy Plan.
-High EC, PC 2018 ECC DNOMIC DEVELOPMENT A Goal 7.1: Concentrate commercial growth in East Montpelier Village with an emphasis on village-scale businesses that support the community and are compatible with residential uses. ✓ Action 7.1.1: Encourage business retention and expansion and the location of new village-scaled businesses in village mixed-use areas.
+Goals and Actions Priority Responsibility Resources Timeline ➤ Goal 6.17: Create guidelines for siting and de sign of new re newable energy deve lopment.
+Action 6.17.1: Provide specific siting and design standards in the East Montpelier Energy Plan.
+High EC, PC 2018 Goal 6.18: Enable all areas of East Montpelier to have adequate cell service coverage to meet the needs of residents, businesses and emergency service providers, while protecting the town's scenic and natural resources.
+Policy 6.18.1: East Montpelier supports of coverage in all areas of town and that is s resources. • Action 6.18.1: File for intervener status and/or submit public comments on Section 248a applications before the Public Utility Commission that do not meet the siting and design criteria described in the Town Plan and Land Use and Development Regulations.
+High PC, SB Possible funding for technical or legal assistance Ongoing ✓ Action 6.18.2: Consider whether conducting an inventory of suitable cellular facility locations would be beneficial for both the town and cellular carriers and whether grant funding for such a study is available.
+High PC 2021 and Ongoing ECONOMIC DEVELOPMENT Goal 7.1: Concentrate commercial growth in businesses that support the community and a -scale ✓ Action 7.1.1: Encourage business retention and expansion and the location of new village-scaled businesses in village mixed-use areas.
 Moderate TA, SB, current businesses, CVEDC ongoing ✓ Action 7.1.2: Maintain Village Center designation for the historic village core and promote the associated benefits.
-Moderate TA, PC, SB, VC 2018 and onoing ✓ Action 7.1.3: Evaluate the level of interest in and benefits of forming a non-profit entity to acquire and redevelop properties in the village as a way to preserve historic properties and spur economic development.
-Moderate PC, SB, VC Funding for assistance 2019 and onoing See actions for Infrastructure (6.12.1, 6.12 .2); Land Use (10.2.1).
-Goal 7.2: Encourage small, community-focused l commercial enterprises in North Montpelier. ✓ Action 7.2.1: Pursue funding and business assistance programs that support economic development in North Montpelier to include business recruitment, infrastructure improvements, and aesthetic enhancement.
-High SB, TA, CVEDC Funding for assistance 2018 and ongoing
+Moderate TA, PC, SB, VC 2018 and onoing

-Go als and Actions Priority Responsibility Resources Timeline Goal 7.3: Ensure zoning bylaws allow commerce cial and indus trial business uses in appropriate loca ations.
-Action 7.3.1: Review and update the East Montpelier Land Use and Development Regulations to ensure that commercial and industrial areas are appropriate and adequate to encourage appropriate business growth. Тор PC, SB Municipal Planning Grant 2018-2020 See action in Land Use (10.3.1).
-Goal 7.4: Promote and support the viability of sustainable a gricultural enterprise s.
-Action 7.4.1: Encourage local agricultural enterprises through non- regulatory techniques such as hosting farmer's markets or fairs and providing information about local agricultural products.
+Go Goals and Actions Responsibility Resources Timeline ✓ Action 7.1.3: Evaluate the level of interest in and benefits of forming a non-profit entity to acquire and redevelop properties in the village as a way to preserve historic properties and spur economic development.
+Moderate PC, SB, VC Funding for assistance 2019 and onoing See actions for Infrastructure (6.12.1, 6.12 2); Land Use (10.2.1).
+Go al 7.2: Encourage small, community-focused d commercial enterprises in North Montpelier. √ Action 7.2.1: Pursue funding and business assistance programs that support economic development in North Montpelier to include business recruitment, infrastructure improvements, and aesthetic enhancement.
+High SB, TA, CVEDC Funding for assistance 2018 and ongoing Go al 7.3: Ensure zoning bylaws allow commerc cial and indust trial business uses in appropriate loca ations. ✓ Action 7.3.1: Review and update the East Montpelier Land Use and Development Regulations to ensure that commercial and industrial areas are appropriate and adequate to encourage appropriate business growth. Тор PC, SB Municipal Planning Grant 2018-2020 See action in Land Use (10.3.1).
+Go al 7.4: Promote and support the viability of sustainable a gricultural enterprise s. ✓ Action 7.4.1: Encourage local agricultural enterprises through non-regulatory techniques such as hosting farmer's markets or fairs and providing information about local agricultural products.
 Moderate SB ongoing ✓ Action 7.4.2: Ensure zoning bylaws support agricultural enterprises.
-High PC, SB Municipal Planning Grant 2018-2020 Goal 7.5: Support home businesses while ensu ring that rura l residential characte r is preserved. ✓ Action 7.5.1: Promote the continued upgrade and expansion of high speed telecommunications throughout the town.
-Moderate SB ongoing НО USING Goal 8.1 : Provide a range of housing opportun affordable and senior housing. ities including single-family, multi-f family, mixed us se, and ✓ Action 8.1.1: Partner with other organizations to create affordable and senior housing near transportation and services.
-High SB, OLFPC, EMSLI, Habitat, Downstreet, VHCB Possible grant funding ongoing ✓ Action 8.1.2: Evaluate expanding the Conservation Fund to include affordable housing.
-High SB, CFAC 2018-2020
+High PC, SB Municipal Planning Grant 2018-2020